 - arthritis of shoulder joint

 This list is not exhaustive, but it does depict the range or injuries that you can sustain from your job.
 Most of these injuries deal with severe inflammation of the muscles and tissues surrounding the joints.
-Majority of these injuries do require surgery or long term physical therapy.
+The majority of these injuries do require surgery or long-term physical therapy.

 What To Do

 If you or a loved one has experienced shoulder and elbow pain then you have the right to ask your employer about making a workers’ compensation claim.
 If you do not feel as if you are being treated at work fairly or if you feel as if your claim is not heading in the right direction then our workers compensation attorneys at JML Law, a Professional Law Corporation are here to help you get back on track.
 Call 818-610-8800 or click here to start a conversation with our professionals today.

 Every case is unique and needs to be evaluated by our

 experienced lawyers.
 If you have been injured in a work-related accident,